Why use mediation services?

-A tool for farmers, agricultural business and others in the agricultural community.
-Difficult conversations take place with professional mediators.
+It is a tool for farmers, agricultural business and others in the agricultural community.
+Difficult conversations can take place with professional mediators.

 Fair solutions are possible without the involvement of outside authorities.

 The benefits of mediation are that it is an informal, confidential and voluntary process.
 Agricultural mediation is also FREE or low-cost.

 This is being sent as a public service on behalf of the Michigan Community Mediation Association.

 For Immediate Release: October 18, 2021

 Contact: Gabi Reihanian Havlicek, 800-616-7863